Gracy98/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-a function that encodes a string using rot13
+ function that prints an integer